security-companion/hibp-harvester/README.md

 * add your domains to the domain search dashboard on haveibeenpwend.com
 * purchase a subscription to get an API key
-* rename the template.cfg file to hibp-harvester.cfg
-* run python install -r requirements.txt
+* run pip install hibp-harvester
-* run python hibp-harvester.py
+* run python src/hibp-harvester.py --api_key xxxx  --wait_time 3
 * open created csv-file eg. in Excel
 * filter for single breach names so that you can inform users about eg. latest breach or filter for dates